 - Preheat the oven to 325 degrees F. Butter and flour a 9x5 inch loaf pan.

 - In a bowl, combine the flour, baking powder, salt, and lemon zest.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese until smooth.
-Add the butter and sugar and beat until light and fluffy, about 3 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese, butter, and sugar and beat until light and fluffy, about 3 minutes.
 Add the eggs one at a time, mixing after each.
 Add the vanilla.
 Add the dry ingredients and mix on low until the mixture is just combined.
 Do not overmix.

 - To make the whipped cream, beat the heavy cream on high speed to soft peaks.
 Add the honey and vanilla and beat until just barely stiff peaks.
 Serve immediately on top of the pound cake with fresh fruit.

 - The pound cake will store tightly wrapped at room temperature for several days.
 The whipped cream should be stored in the fridge.

 This recipe was originally published in September 2012.
 Photos have been updated and slight changes to the wording of the recipe instructions have been made.

 This page contains affiliate links, which provide me a small percentage of all purchases made through them.